astedile/lgremote/PITCHME.md

 ---

 ## Lessons Learned
-* Current volume leven cannot be queried.
+* Current volume level cannot be queried.
 * Uplink to Internet is required for TV to accept network connection.
 * Turning off TV takes 15 seconds if "byebye" event cannot be sent to connected client.
 * For selecting a channel, 4 parameters have to be sent.